 How to Sign Up with Empower

-You’ll then be asked general information, including your name, age, age at which you plan to retire, and the amount of money you have saved toward retirement.
+You’ll be asked the age at which you plan to retire, and the amount of money you have saved toward retirement.
 (As indicated throughout this review, Empower has a strong orientation toward retirement.)

 If you want to sign up for the Wealth Management service, you can contact a financial advisor to get the process going (or wait a short while, and one will contact you).
 You’ll be required to provide additional information, including documentation verifying your identity.
 You will then need to link one or more financial accounts to transfer funds into your Pershing account, which will hold your investments.
 Empower also allows you to transfer securities from other investment platforms.